 These aspects are being pursued by government and industry in different ways.
 The New Zealand Energy Strategy (NZES) and the New Zealand Energy Efficiency and Conservation Strategy (NZEECS) outline a number of these measures.

-In 2011 and 2012, the Ministry of Business, Innovation and Employment (MBIE) commissioned three reports which address the optimal level of oil security in New Zealand.
+In 2011 and 2012, the Ministry of Business, Innovation and Employment (MBIE) commissioned three studies into New Zealand’s oil security.